Nuix/discover-extension-sdk/README.md

 - [Authentication with JWTs](AuthWithJwts.md) - Details how to authenticate Ringtail user sessions with external system

 ## About User Interface Extensions
 You can extend Ringtail by embedding third-party web applications directly into the Ringtail interface.
-Such external applications are called user interface extensions (UI extensions).
-Ringtail provides UI extensions with user and workspace context and access to the Ringtail Connect API.
-This allows UI extensions to read and write data to Ringtail and respond to user actions in the Ringtail UI.
+Such external applications are called user interface extensions (UIX).
+Ringtail provides UIXs with user and workspace context and access to the Ringtail Connect API.
+This allows UIXs to read and write data to Ringtail and respond to user actions in the Ringtail UI.

 The following diagram shows how an external web application (green) can communicate with Ringtail (blue).
-The UI Extension SDK (yellow) provides the glue for UI extension clients to communicate directly with Ringtail.
+The UI Extension SDK (yellow) provides the glue for UIX clients to communicate directly with Ringtail.

 ![Ringtail App Communication](https://docs.google.com/drawings/d/e/2PACX-1vQaelod9Flf14CCSyP4MhR4Qznl6n_0EllVzdNiB5gnvsdsYqO5bcwMbTphlMZUbr7tgKqqniZ0HuOx/pub?w=572&h=272)